Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Replaced code for ShowButtonNumbersForSetup & ShowAxisForSetup if not using GUI to use every button/axis available

-- Fixed issue where CPU could run at 100% with FFB Plugin

 - Updated SDL2 from 2.0.5 to 2.0.9 to match Teknoparrot (Delete SDL22.dll if leftover from old release in any teknoparrot folders)
 BE AWARE THIS WILL CHANGE YOUR GUID NUMBER OF DEVICES, RE-SET UP!!!

+- Renamed FFBPlugin.txt to FFBPluginReadme.txt to make it obvious its a readme

+- Fixed issue where coin rumble wouldn't work at all on Mario Kart GP DX 1.10

+- Modified and cleaned constant effect up

+- General code cleanup

 ***1.0 Changes***